 “Mummy I’m bored” is a popular refrain in many households, in some cases followed immediately by a “Can I play my game on your phone/iPad/computer?”
 Kids today have so many toys, gadgets, books and games at their disposal, that it’s hard to imagine them getting bored – and yet they do.
 Don’t be afraid to let your child be bored, or see it as something negative.
 Sometimes boredom or having nothing to do is precisely the driving force that spurs out kids on to innovate, to try something new, or simply to learn to be okay with silence and rest.

 Kids get frustrated pretty easily.
 A Lego tower that keeps toppling down, that tag at the back of his new tee shirt, not being able to find the matching shoe for her Barbie’s dress.
 We all have our triggers – adults included – but young kids may need some coaching to learn to respond in a healthy way without you caving in to solve the problem for them.
-Sometimes, in that moment of frustration, what you child needs most is a hug and your encouragement to try again.
+Sometimes, in that moment of frustration, what your child needs most is a hug and your encouragement to try again.

 Sometimes they need a change of environment to calm down before thinking of a solution.
 Sometimes they need you to give them ideas on how to overcome the problem that is frustrating them.
 Most times, they don’t need you to take over and solve the problem in their place.
 So instead of finding that missing Barbie shoe, help your child to think through all the place it could be and then let her go look for it.

 How we, as parents, view failure will greatly impact how our kids view failure, success, risk and resilience.
-If we want to build up a generation who will be tough in ties of adversity, and persevere on through the challenges of life, then we need to let them fail.
+If we want to build up a generation who will be tough in ties of adversity and persevere on through the challenges of life, then we need to let them fail.
 This means taking a step back when your child is trying to mix red and blue to make orange, not jumping in to mix the right colours for her.
-It means encouraging your son to do his homework to the best of his ability, and letting teacher do the correcting – not you.
+It means encouraging your son to do his homework to the best of his ability, and letting the teacher do the correcting – not you.

 ⇒ Related Read: Teaching Our Children The Value Of… Failing